 Note: Even if a EU member country has opted-out to allow 450 – 600 kg Ultralights, a manufacturer of that country can still opt-in with their aircraft design and obtain the EASA CS-LSA certification.

 EASA puts ultralights under National rules as mentioned above.
 All Ultralights in Europe are considered experimental by definition.
 Those that are factory built will be registered as Ultralights and entered into the national registries.
-Kit built aircraft that meet the EASA definition of an Ultralight are given a permit to fly for that class providing they meet quality and design requirements.
-If aircraft fall outside the Ultralight definition they usually obtain a permit to fly as a SEP aircraft.
+Kit built aircraft that meet the EASA definition of an Ultralight are given a national permit to fly providing they meet quality and design requirements.
+The Assessment is done by a member state regulator (Traficom in Finland).
+If aircraft fall outside the Ultralight definition they usually obtain a permit to fly as a SEP (Single Engine Piston) aircraft.

 With the exception of factory built ultralights that can be used for training and hire, experimental aircraft can only be used for personal recreation or research.
 The rights of Ultralights and other SEP experimental aircraft to leave their national airspace must be separately agreed between member nations.